-'Trackback' is one man's way of coping with sorrow and regret: A depressed recollection of every major moment — mostly losses, but occasionally a triumph — that pulls double-duty as his search to understand what went wrong and his mechanism for finally letting it all go.
+'Trackback' is one way of coping with mistakes and regrets: A sorrow-tinged recollection of every major moment — mostly losses, but occasionally a triumph — that pulls double-duty as both a search to understand what went wrong and a quest to finally let it all go.

 "Trackback depicts life with a rare honesty."

 – Beach Sloth